iperov/DeepFaceLive/doc/user_faq/user_faq.md

 Do not mix different age.
 The best result is obtained when the face is filmed from a short period of time and does not change the makeup and structure.
 Src faceset should be xseg'ed and applied.
 You can apply Generic XSeg to src faceset.

-> Using pretrained "RTT model 224.zip" from public storage (see above)
+> Using pretrained "RTT model 224 V2.zip" from public storage (see above)

 Make a backup before every stage !

-1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned
+1. place RTM WF Faceset V2 from public storage (see above) to workspace/data_dst/aligned

 2. place your celeb to workspace/data_src/aligned

 3. place model folder to workspace/model

-4. do not change settings, train +500.000 iters
+4. do not change settings, train +500.000 iters, + (optional) deleting inter_AB.npy every 100.000 (save, delete, continue run)

-5. random_warp OFF, train +500.000, periodically (every 100.000 iters) disable masked training for 5.000 iters and enable again
+5. random_warp OFF, train +500.000, + (optional) periodically (every 100.000 iters) disable masked training for 5.000 iters and enable again

 6. GAN 0.1 power, patch size 28, gan_dims:32.
 Train until the src loss value has not increased in the last 12 hours.

-7. finalize model by disabling masked training for 100-200 (not thousand) iterations.
+7. (optional) finalize model by disabling masked training for 100-200 (not thousand) iterations.

 > Using SAEHD model from scratch

-res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, batch:8.
+res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:N, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, batch:8.
 Others by default.

 Make a backup before every stage !

-1. place RTM WF Faceset from public storage (see above) to workspace/data_dst/aligned
+1. place RTM WF Faceset V2 from public storage (see above) to workspace/data_dst/aligned

 2. place your celeb to workspace/data_src/aligned